 This guide plans on fitting in several hikes into just one day in Yosemite.
 The first hike begins in the Valley at shuttle stop #6 and leads you to North America’s tallest waterfall, Yosemite Falls.
 You could hike to the top of the falls, but that would take a long time and eat away at your time in the park.

 The Lower Falls trail is just thirty minutes and it is an easy kid-friendly hike to the foot of the falls.
-If you are hoping to see the waterfalls at their most stunning, then it is best to visit Yosemite in April.
+If you are hoping to see the waterfalls at their most stunning, then it is best to visit Yosemite in April, May or June.
 The waterfalls in Yosemite are due to the ice melting so they have usually dried up by July.

 The walk is still beautiful any time of year and you may even spot a few deer.
 With the water cascading down, it is considered one of the best photo spots in Yosemite.